Forest Stewardship Coached Planning

 As part of this class we will “coach” you in the writing of your own simple forestry plan that may qualify you for property tax reductions or conservation cost-share grants.

 Cost is per individual or couple from the same household/ownership.
 Space is limited and is first-come, first-served.
-Cancellations must be received before February 20th to be eligible for a refund and are subject to a $10 processing fee.
+Cancellations must be received before September 1st to be eligible for a refund.

 - Eight evening class sessions taught by the state’s recognized experts